ABOUT THIS MENU

 - Rojak (Malaysian Fruit & Vegetable Salad)

-- Pisang Goreng (Banana Fritters) or Sago Gula Melaka (Sago Pudding with Palm Sugar and Coconut Milk)
+- Ondeh-ondeh (Glutinous Rice Balls with Coconut Flakes & Palm Sugar) or Sago Gula Melaka (Sago Pudding with Palm Sugar and Coconut Milk)

 - Teh Tarik (Pulled Tea)

 You will learn how to fry the noodles in a wok on high-heat until the noodles caramelised but not burned.
-You will also poke marinated meat into bamboo skewers for grilling satay.
+You will also poke marinated meat into bamboo sticks for grilling satay.

 - 9:00 am: Meet at our home.
 Enjoy a glass of flower tea & appetiser from our organic garden